 Active optics system overview

 Because of the unique circumstances of the stable space environment, the wavefront sensing system architecture on JWST is different from large active telescopes on the ground.
 Most significantly, JWST is free from atmospheric disturbances and gravity-induced deformations, which are the dominant factors requiring rapid correction for active and adaptive telescopes on Earth.
-JWST instead needs corrections only for wavefront aberrations that change much more slowly than the durations of typical science observations.
+Instead, JWST only needs corrections for wavefront aberrations that change much more slowly than the durations of typical science observations.
 In particular, the need for wavefront corrections during science operations will be mostly due to temperature changes that cause slight thermal expansion and contraction of portions of the observatory, typically on timescales of several days.
 This allows the use of the science instrument imaging detectors for periodic measurements, rather than requiring dedicated wavefront sensor detectors or continuously active segment edge sensors.

-All instruments are used for a portion of wavefront sensing during observatory commissioning, but NIRCam is the primary wavefront sensor for JWST and contains several components in its pupil wheels that are used to measure wavefront information.
-Because of its importance to overall operations, NIRCam is comprised of two fully redundant modules.
+All instruments will be used for a portion of wavefront sensing during observatory commissioning, but NIRCam is the primary wavefront sensor for JWST and contains several components in its pupil wheels that are used to measure wavefront information.
+Because of its importance to overall observatory operations, NIRCam is comprised of two fully redundant modules.
 Weak lenses in the NIRCam filter wheels defocus the images to provide wavefront information.
 Analysis and determination of the wavefront error is performed on the ground using downlinked image data, and the necessary mirror commands are then uplinked to JWST to correct the alignments.

 Each primary mirror segment has actuators on its back that provide six degrees of freedom, as well as control over the radius of curvature.
 The secondary mirror is also controlled in its six degrees of freedom.
 Thus, there are a total of 132 degrees of freedom in the telescope that need alignment, plus the focus mechanisms in each of the science instruments apart from MIRI.
-Other alignments such as the tertiary and fine steering mirror have been established during assembly on the ground and are sufficiently rigid to not need correction after launch.
+Other alignments, such as the tertiary and fine steering mirror, have been established during observatory assembly on the ground and are sufficiently rigid to not need correction after launch.

 Shortly after the telescope is fully aligned, a stability characterization assessment will characterize the observatory's response to changes in spacecraft attitude with respect to the sun.
 This will begin quantifying stability in flight, and will better inform subsequent wavefront maintenance.